Traverse City, MichiganCities & Urban Centers

 Traverse City tips

-Our top tips for visiting Traverse City include booking accommodations and popular restaurant reservations well in advance, especially for summer and fall.
-Renting a car is highly recommended to fully explore the peninsulas and Sleeping Bear Dunes.
-Pack layers, as Michigan weather can be unpredictable, even in summer.
-Don't forget bug spray for evenings, especially near water.
-And always be sure to try the local cherries and cherry products!
+Our top Traverse City tips include: book accommodations and popular restaurant reservations well in advance, especially for summer and fall.
+Rent a car to fully explore the surrounding peninsulas and the Sleeping Bear Dunes.
+Pack layers, as Michigan weather can be unpredictable.
+Don't forget bug spray for outdoor activities, particularly in the evenings.
+Finally, embrace the local cherry culture—try cherry pie, cherry wine, and even cherry salsa!

 Where to stay near Traverse City